 The language’s syntax was something I did not expect to like.
 Facebook thought OCaml’s syntax was so unintuitive that they created an alternative syntax, Reason, to make it look more like JavaScript.
 The syntax is certainly unfamiliar for anybody used to C family languages, but I found it easy to pick up.
 The core of the language is quite small, and once I had exorcised my TypeScript muscle memory, I had few problems.
 Where I did make mistakes, they were picked up by the compiler.
 In a statically-typed language, it is actually quite hard to make a syntax error which leads to unexpected behaviour at runtime.

 Having spent years writing Python, I am a big fan of optional and named parameters, so it was a nice surprise to find both present in OCaml.
 I think these features are a big part why I find OCaml easier to read than Haskell.
 I was using Jane Street’s alternative standard library, base, which adds a ton of helpful functions, and uses named parameters very heavily.
 Personally, I think they are slightly overused there.
-Explicit names at the call site don’t add much clarity to generic functions like List.map.
+Explicit names at the call site don’t add much clarity to generic functions like List.map

-I was glad to see that the pipeline operator (|>) is present in OCaml.
+) is present in OCaml.
 As far as I am aware, this first appeared in F♯, with variations having since appeared in Elixir, Hack, and perhaps soon JavaScript.
 This is such a small addition to the language, but makes a big difference to the experience of using it.
 It is natural to view a function as a serious of steps, laid out top to bottom, left to right, instead of having to read backwards from the most deeply nested expression.
 This is why “fluent” method chaining interfaces are so popular in object-oriented languages.
 Just like pattern matching, this feels like a feature which will become mainstream over the next few years as more languages adopt some variation of it.

 The Bad